Refreshed: 6/12 – hours, text

 Next, we come to the sandwiches.
 They have a good house-roasted pork loin sandwich with decent cheese, roasted onions, thin slices of beets, and a very light coating of mayonnaise on fresh, soft bread.
 The same goes for their Black Forest ham, which has the expected traditional ingredients.
 Other sandwiches available on a recent weekday include basil, tomato, and mozzarella; turkey with cantel cheese and cranberry; ham and gruyere; tuna salad; and finocchio with salami.
 They come with potato chips and a few slices of mandarin orange.
 There is also a soup de jour; this week it’s rustic tomato basil.

 If there is a weakness, it is with the coffee drinks.
 While they have good house coffee, the specialty drinks need lots of practice.
 Hopefully, Greg will send someone to barista school, as this can be a great source of revenue when correctly executed.

-The breads are excellent too; I’d say right up there with the best in town.
+The bread is excellent too; I’d say right up there with the best in town.
 Their normal stock includes panini, multi-grain rolls, olive ciabatta, and levain.
-I’ve bought lavain a few times and ended up eating half of it in the car on the way home.
+I’ve bought the levain a few times and ended up eating half of it in the car on the way home.